 Caroline Tubbs

-While at Ouachita, Caroline was the editor-in-chief of The Ouachitonian, the university’s award-winning yearbook.
+While at Ouachita, Caroline was the editor-in-chief of The Ouachitonian, the university’s award-winning publication.
 She was named editor of the year by the Arkansas College Media Association.
-Additionally, she was awarded a Gold Circle by the Columbia Scholastic Press Association for her writing.
+Additionally, under her leadership, The Ouachitonian was awarded over 20 Gold Circle Awards from the Columbia Scholastic Press Association.

 Confirming her passion for the study of law, Caroline has gained experience in many different areas before attending law school.
 She spent one summer during her college years in Washington, D.C., dividing her time between Congressman Steve Womack’s office in the House of Representatives and Senator Ron Johnson’s office in the United States Senate.
 She also interned for Arkansas Governor Asa Hutchinson.
 During her junior year, Caroline interned for the Clark County Prosecuting Attorney’s Office and at the law firm RMP LLP with the white-collar criminal defense and civil litigation teams.